Casualties of the Armenian genocide: Ottoman Armenian casualties

 Most of the victims could be counted in Cilicia, as well as the Eastern zone, and in Smyrna (İzmir) during what was reported as massacres and what followed with the burning of the Armenian and Greek quarters of the city (see Great Fire of Smyrna).
 While the total of casualties in this category is estimated to tens of thousands to over hundred of thousand, the number of victims is not well established.

 Recent estimates

-Most recent scholarship states that around 800,000 to 1.2 million Armenians were deported in 1915–1916.
+According to Armenian-American historian Richard G. Hovannisian, the range of the death toll is between 600,000 and 2 million.
+However, recent scholarship give figures of around 800,000 to 1.2 million Armenians that were deported in 1915–1916.
 It's estimated that only 200,000 of these were still alive by the end of 1916.

 Denialist and Turkish-affiliated estimates

 Justin McCarthy's figures are often cited, particularly in works that support the Turkish government's claims that the Armenian massacres do not constitute genocide.
 Although a Western academic, McCarthy's statistics on Armenian casualties and fatalities are derived from his statistics of Armenian population, which, in turn, were derived from Ottoman records (by applying correction values).